-Food Security exists when “all people at all times have both physical and economic access to sufficient food to meet their dietary needs for a productive and healthy life.”
-Food security depends on three distinct, interrelated and necessary elements:
+Food Security exists when all people at all times have both physical and economic access to sufficient food to meet their dietary needs for a productive and healthy life.
+Food security depends on three distinct, interrelated, and necessary elements:

-- Food utilization: Proper biological use of food requires a diet providing sufficient energy and essential nutrients; potable water and adequate sanitation; household knowledge of food storage and processing; basic principles of nutrition, especially for pregnant and lactating women and children under 5 years old; and proper child care and illness management.
+- Food utilization: Proper biological use of food requires a diet providing sufficient energy and essential nutrients; potable water and adequate sanitation; household knowledge of food storage and processing; basic principles of nutrition, especially for pregnant and lactating women and children under five years old; and proper child care and illness management.

-- Food access: Adequate resources to obtain appropriate foods for a nutritious diet that depends on household income, its distribution within the household and on food prices.
+- Food access: Adequate resources to obtain appropriate foods for a nutritious diet that depends on household income, its distribution within the household, and on food prices.

-- Food availability: sufficient quantities of food from all sources including household production, commercial imports or food assistance.
+- Food availability: Sufficient quantities of food from all sources including household production, commercial imports or food assistance.

-Food insecurity has a far-reaching impact on societies because chronic malnutrition in children under 3 years old causes irreversible physical and cognitive damage that limits their ability to learn and perform in school, impedes the impact of basic health services, and prevents them from growing into productive adults.
+Food insecurity has a far-reaching impact on societies because chronic malnutrition in children under three years old causes irreversible physical and cognitive damage that limits their ability to learn and perform in school, impedes the impact of basic health services, and prevents them from growing into productive adults.

 Food Insecurity in Guatemala

 Guatemala has the highest national level of chronic malnutrition (48.9 percent) in the Western Hemisphere and one of the highest in the world.
 At the current rate of progress, it will take over 80 years to eliminate stunting due to chronic malnutrition among Guatemala’s indigenous populations, and 20 years among non-indigenous people.
-In the past six decades, malnutrition among children has cost Guatemalan society an estimated $3.13 billion in reduced of health, education and productivity.
+In the past six decades, malnutrition among children has cost Guatemalan society an estimated $3.13 billion in reduced health, education, and productivity.

 Chronic malnutrition among children is persistent and has strong ethnic and geographic dimensions—it is concentrated in rural communities of indigenous populations where total growth stunting rates reach over 80 percent.
 The relative levels of 58.6 percent in indigenous populations and 30.6 percent among non-indigenous have changed little since 1995.
 Many municipalities are predominantly indigenous and some have stunting rates of over 80 percent.
 A 2008 height census of first-grade students showed that more than 51 percent of elementary students in half of the country’s 333 municipalities suffered from either moderate or severe stunting, the latter being a clear indicator of chronic malnutrition.